sekdiy/SensirionSHT/README.md

 **SensirionSHT** is an Arduino library that provides easy,  non-blocking access to [Sensirion SHT1x](http://www.sensirion.com/en/products/humidity-temperature) temperature and humidity sensors (and compatible).

-It also qualifies for a *synchronous* approach at running tasks on an Arduino.

 ## Simple Example ##

 **SensirionSHT** works completely non-blocking: